AverWasTaken/views-ae-extension/README.md

 1. Open After Effects
 2. Go to **Window** > **Extensions** > **Views Asset Manager**
-3. The extension will automatically load and display available assets
+3. Enter your API key on first launch (if not already configured)
+4. Browse available assets in the grid view
-4. Click **Import** on any asset to add it to your current composition
+5. Click **Import** on any asset to add it to your current composition
-5. Use the **Refresh** button to reload the asset catalog
+6. Use the **Refresh** button to reload the asset catalog
+7. Click the **Settings** button to change your API key

 ## Troubleshooting

-### "Missing API key" Error
+### "Invalid API key" Error

-Make sure you've configured `window.VIEWS_ASSET_MANAGER_API_KEY` before the main script loads.
-Check the browser console (F12) for detailed error messages.
+Your API key may be incorrect or has been revoked:
+1. Click the Settings button (gear icon)
+2. Enter a valid API key
+3. The extension will validate the key before saving

+If the problem persists, contact your administrator for a new key.

 ### Assets Not Loading